James H. Boyd Intermediate

 International Dot Day

-Boyd Intermediate School celebrated International Dot Day on 9-15.
+Boyd Intermediate School once again celebrated International Dot Day.
 The school community was encouraged to wear their dots to school.
 The students experienced a reading of Peter H. Reynold's book, The Dot.
 This day is for all people to harness their creativity.
 It also teaches about the love, inspiration and beliefs that all teachers have for their students.
 The assembly encouraged everyone to trust in their abilities always.
-Thank you, Dr. Toscano for this inspirational assembly.
-Thank you, Mrs. Scotto for leading us in the “Dot Song”.
+Thank you, Dr. Toscano for this inspirational assembly and for leading us in the “Dot Song”.
 Happy Dot Day to all.

 We now have a subscription to the Encyclopedia Britannica Digital edition